afansi/cachet-url-monitor/README.md

         - **LATENCY**, we measure how long the request took to get a response and fail if it's above the threshold .
 The unit is in seconds.
         - **REGEX**, we verify if the response body matches the given regex.
+        - **JSON_CHECK**, we verify if a given field in the json response data has a specified value.
     - **allowed_fails**, create incident/update component status only after specified amount of failed connection trials.
     - **component_id**, the id of the component we're monitoring.
 This will be used to update the status of the component. *mandatory*